dotnet/csharplang/proposals/csharp-10.0/lambda-improvements.md

 ```

 ### `var`
-Anonymous functions and method groups with inferred types can be used as initializers in `var` declarations.
+Anonymous functions and method groups with function types can be used as initializers in `var` declarations.
 ```csharp
 var f1 = () => default;           // error: cannot infer type
 var f2 = x => x;                  // error: cannot infer type